john-/ham2mon/README.md

 If `debug` is selected as logging type than channel events can be viewed when the `--debug` option is also selected on the command line.

 See [json-server example](doc/json-server_example.md) for one way this can be used.

+## Auto Priority
+With the `-P` option, channels that meet specific conditions will automatically be added to the priority list.
+Currently, only one algorithm is supported: Voice priority.
+With this, those channels that have more voice transmissions than data/skip transmissions will be added to the priority list.

+Auto priority currently requires audio classification so `--voice` will automatically be enabled if this option is selected.

 ## Logging
 Application logging events are written to `ham2mon.log`.
 These are seperate from channel logging events (-L option) and are intended for application debugging.